 Four days after Sir Robert Askin’s death on 9 September 1981, the National Times hit the streets with the banner headline “Askin: Friend to Organised Crime.”
 It was the eve of the former NSW premier’s funeral at St Andrew’s Cathedral, presided over by Sydney archbishop Sir Marcus Loane and attended by more than 1000 of the great and the good, including prime minister Malcolm Fraser, NSW premier Neville Wran and Justice Lionel Murphy of the High Court.
 Wran called the National Times story and its timing “tasteless in the extreme” — a sentiment echoed by many others.

 But was it true?
-The article by David Hickie, later to become editor-in-chief of the Sun-Herald and the Sydney Morning Herald, contended that “organised crime became institutionalised on a large scale in New South Wales” during Askin’s almost ten years as premier from 1965.
+The article by David Hickie, later to become editor-in-chief of the Sun-Herald and the Sydney Morning Herald, contended that “organised crime became institutionalised on a large scale in New South Wales” during Askin’s near-decade as premier from 1965.
 “Sydney became, and has remained, the crime capital of Australia.
 Askin was central to this.”
-The Liberal leader’s links with major crime figures had allowed Sydney’s illegal baccarat clubs to transform into fully-fledged casinos, and his “links with corrupt police allowed these casinos and SP betting to flourish.”
+The Liberal leader’s links with major crime figures allowed Sydney’s illegal baccarat clubs to transform into fully-fledged casinos and his “links with corrupt police allowed these casinos and SP betting to flourish.”

-Then came the most sensational claim: “According to a reliable source very high in the old Galea empire” — a network of illegal casinos run by Perce Galea — “Askin and [police commissioner] Hanson were paid approximately $100,000 each in bribes a year from the end of the Sydney gang wars in 1967–68 until Askin’s retirement [in 1975].
+Then came the most sensational claim: “According to a reliable source very high in the old Galea empire” — the network of illegal casinos run by Sydney gambling figure Perce Galea — “Askin and [police commissioner] Hanson were paid approximately $100,000 each in bribes a year from the end of the Sydney gang wars in 1967–68 until Askin’s retirement.
 The source is impeccable.
 This information has not been available for the National Times to use until Askin’s death.”

-In his book Heralds and Angels: The House of Fairfax 1841–1990, journalist Gavin Souter describes Hickie’s story as “one of the most controversial exposés ever published in the National Times,” a crusading Fairfax weekly published from 1971 to 1986.
+In his book Heralds and Angels: The House of Fairfax 1841–1990, Herald journalist Gavin Souter describes Hickie’s story as “one of the most controversial exposés ever published in the National Times,” a crusading Fairfax weekly published from 1971 to 1986.
 Despite the considerable angst the article caused in the Fairfax hierarchy, the newspaper followed up a fortnight later with another story by Hickie, co-authored by investigative journalist Marian Wilkinson.
-This second article alleged that a group of Sydney bookmakers paid Askin $55,000 as “a going away gift” shortly before his retirement, for helping to block a proposal to double their turnover tax to 2 per cent.
+This article alleged that a group of Sydney bookmakers paid Askin $55,000 as “a going away gift” shortly before his retirement, in return for his help in blocking a proposal to double their turnover tax to 2 per cent.
 The tax didn’t rise under Askin but was doubled by his successor, Tom Lewis.

 Born in working-class inner Sydney, Askin was the son of a sailor turned tram driver.
 He worked as a bank clerk, rising to manager of the travel department, then served in New Guinea during the second world war, while also acting as his battalion’s SP bookie.
 It was in the army that he met Murray Robson, on leave as a NSW state MP, who subsequently recruited him into the Liberal Party.
 Askin was a keen punter and racegoer for most of his life.